chef/chef-web-docs/content/saas/sso.md

      - `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`
      - `urn:oasis:names:tc:SAML:2.0:nameid-format:transient`

-1. After entering these fields, select **Submit** to add the user SSO configuration.
+1. After entering these fields, click **Submit** to add the user SSO configuration.
 After Chef SaaS validates all form values, the **Submit** button is enabled.

    The SSO page refreshes, showing the filled-in SAML configuration fields with a message at the top that says, "SSO Request is complete.
 Config applied successfully."

 If the new SSO configuration fails, you can edit and submit the form again.

-### Delete SAML configuration
+### Delete the SAML configuration

 Your account must have the [Administrator policy]({{< relref "/automate/policies" >}}) to access the SSO user interface.
 Members of the [admins team]({{< relref "/automate/teams" >}}) have this by default.

 As a user with the Administrator policy, you have the power to manage your SSO configurations.
-Here's how you can remove an existing SAML configuration in Chef SaaS.
+You can remove an existing SAML configuration in Chef SaaS by following these steps:

-1. Login to your Chef SaaS account and append `/sso` to your fully qualified domain name in your browser toolbar.
+1. Log in to your Chef SaaS account and append `/sso` to your FQDN in your browser toolbar.
 For example, `https://automate.example.com/sso`.

-1. Select the **Remove Configuration** button on the Chef SaaS SSO page.
+1. Click **Remove Configuration** on the Chef SaaS SSO page.

 1. A dialog box asks you to confirm that you want to remove the configuration.
-Select **Remove** to remove the SSO configuration.
+Click **Remove** to remove the SSO configuration.

    The SSO page refreshes, showing empty SAML configuration fields and a message at the top that says, "SSO Request is complete.
 Config removed successfully."